siegerts/xiegerts.com/content/post/fastapi-fargate-amplify/index.md

 ### FastAPI

 As mentioned above, we'll use FastAPI as the backend framework.
-The application pattern will should feel natural if you're familiar with [Flask](https://flask.palletsprojects.com/en/2.0.x/).
+The application pattern will feel natural if you're familiar with [Flask](https://flask.palletsprojects.com/en/2.0.x/).

 FastAPI has quickly become a go-to framework for setting up APIs for data science and analytics-based workloads.
 From the project page: